DR Congo jails six for life over Italian envoy's murder | Africanews

 The other fatalities were driver Mustapha Milambo and Italian police officer Vittorio Iacovacci.

-On Friday, lawyers for the six Congolese men said they would appeal the life terms.
+On Friday, lawyers for the six Congolese men told AFP they would appeal the life terms.

 Five of the men are being held in prison in Kinshasa, while the other is on the run.